rbecker1014/solar/PROJECT_OVERVIEW.md

 - The mobile experience relies on Tailwind-style utility classes baked into `index.html` and shared styles; no build tooling is required.
 - `README.md`, `test.html`, and `Test2.html` are legacy artifacts and are not part of the active application.
 Focus on the modules outlined above when working on the project.
+- The refreshed application shell applies a subtle deep-blue gradient backdrop, glassmorphism header, and glowing tab bar accent to give the UI more personality while keeping analytics cards legible on light surfaces.
+Form inputs also received focus styling to improve usability on touch devices.